gxc-international-innovation-challenge/gxc-team-13/README.md

 ### Visibility
-To motivate businesses more, Ecolution also provide an EcoLabel system that provides consumer more information and helps close the attitude-behavior gap of envionrmental conscious citizens.
  Ecolution provides more visibility through the _Participants_ page.
 Consumers and other businesses can search up companies based on their name, size, and industry, locate environmental friendly businesses with the map function, and see the awarded Ecolabels.
-The Ecolution EcoLabels gives more information about business' progress to carbon neutrality to consumers and are divided into the following categories:
+Ecolution provides an EcoLabel system that provides consumer more information on the business' progress to carbon neutrality and helps close the attitude-behavior gap of envionrmental conscious citizens.
+These are the three categories of awarded Ecolabels:

 % to Carbon Neutrality     |  Ecolution Leader             | Registered Participants        |
 :-------------------------:|:-----------------------------:|:------------------------------:|